Recovering the homology of immersed manifolds: Reach of an immersed manifold

 \subsection{Probabilistic bounds under normal reach conditions}

-We now consider $\MMo$ and $\muo$ which satisfy the hypotheses \ref{hyp:curvature} and \ref{hyp:mu}.
-The aim of this subsection is to provide a quantitative control of the measure $\mu = \imm_* \mu_0$ (Propositions \ref{prop:probabilitybounds} and \ref{prop:probabilityboundssqrt}).
-We do so by pulling-back $\mu$ on the tangent spaces $T_x \MM$, where it is simpler to compute integrals (Lemma \ref{lem:densityg}).
+We now consider $\MMo$ and $\muo$ which satisfy Hypotheses \hyperref[hyp:2]{2} and \hyperref[hyp:3]{3}.
+The aim of this subsection is to provide a quantitative control of the measure $\mu = \imm_* \mu_0$, that is, bounds on the measure of balls and annuli (see Propositions \ref{Paper2:prop:probabilitybounds} and \ref{Paper2:prop:probabilityboundssqrt}).
+We do so by pulling-back $\mu$ on the tangent spaces $T_x \MM$, where it is simpler to compute integrals (see Lemma \ref{Paper2:lem:densityg}).

-Recall that the exponential map of $\MMo$ at a point $x_0$ is denoted
+Recall that the exponential map of $\MMo$ at a point $x_0 \in \MMo$ is denoted

-To ease the reading of this subsection, we introduce the exponential map seen in $\MM$, denoted $\exp^{\MM}_{x} \colon T_{x} \MM \rightarrow \MM$.
+To ease the reading of this subsection, we introduce the \emph{exponential map seen in $\MM$}, denoted $\exp^{\MM}_{x} \colon T_{x} \MM \rightarrow \MM$.
 It is defined as